 The MCData-9 reference point, which exists between the MC gateway server and the MC gateway server in an interconnected MCData system for MCData application signalling for establishing MCData sessions, shall use the SIP-3 reference point for transport and routing of signalling.
 The MCData-9 reference point also carries application data where the data size is too great to be transferred on the signalling plane.

+6.3.1.4.17a Proposed new subclause 6.4.4.2.9 Reference point MCData-10 (between the Message notification client and MCData notification server)

+The MCData-10 reference point, which exists between the Message notification client and the MCData notification server, is used by the Message notification client to create an appropriate notification channel(s) at the MCData notification server in order to direct events from MCData message store to the MCData notification server for subsequent delivery to the Message notification client on the UE.

+6.3.1.4.17b Proposed new subclause 6.4.4.2.10 Reference point MCData-11 (between the MCData message store and the MCData notification server)

+The MCData-11 reference point, which exists between the MCData message store and the MCData notification server, is used by the MCData message store to send notification message to the subscribed Message notification client.

 6.3.1.4.18 Proposed changes to 6.5.1 On-network functional model using EPS

 Figure 6.5.1-1 shows the application plane functional model for SDS.